ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 For most of the history of the Internet, we have trusted UDP-based applications to limit their impact on other users.
 One of the strategies used was to use UDP for simple query-response application protocols, such as DNS, which is often used to send a single-packet request to look up the IP address for a DNS name, and return a single-packet response containing the IP address.
 Although it is possible to saturate a path between a DNS client and DNS server with DNS requests, in practice, that was rare enough that DNS included few mechanisms to resolve contention between DNS users and other users (whether they are also using DNS, or using other application protocols).

 In recent times, the usage of UDP-based applications that were not simple query-response protocols has grown substantially, and since UDP does not provide any feedback mechanism to senders to help limit impacts on other users, application-level protocols such as RTP {{RFC3550}} have been responsible for the decisions that TCP-based applications have delegated to TCP - what to send, how much to send, and when to send it.
 So, the way some UDP-based applications interact with other users has changed.

+In contrast to adaptive segmented delivery as described in {{adapt-deliver}}, several applications use unreliable UDP or SCTP with its "partial reliability" extension {{RFC3758}} to deliver Media encapsulated in RTP {{RFC3550}} or raw MPEG Transport Stream ("MPEG-TS")-formatted video {{MPEG-TS}}, when the media is being delivered in situations such as broadcast and live streaming, that better tolerate occasional packet loss without retransmission.

+Under congestion and loss, this approach generally experiences more video artifacts with fewer delay or head-of-line blocking effects.
+Often one of the key goals is to reduce latency, to better support applications like videoconferencing, or for other live-action video with interactive components, such as some sporting events.

+The Secure Reliable Transport protocol {{SRT}} also uses UDP in an effort to achieve lower latency for streaming media, although it adds reliability at the application layer.

+Congestion avoidance strategies for deployments using unreliable transport protocols vary widely in practice, ranging from being entirely unresponsive to congestion, to using feedback signaling to change encoder settings (as in {{RFC5762}}), to using fewer enhancement layers (as in {{RFC6190}}), to using proprietary methods to detect "quality of experience" issues and turn off video in order to allow less bandwidth-intensive media such as audio to be delivered.

+More details about congestion avoidance strategies used with unreliable transport protocols are included in {{udp-behavior}}.

 It is also worth pointing out that because UDP has no transport-layer feedback mechanisms, UDP-based applications that send and receive substantial amounts of information are expected to provide their own feedback mechanisms.
 This expectation is most recently codified in Best Current Practice {{RFC8085}}.